Spomky-Labs/jose/README.md

 * [Jose Service](https://github.com/Spomky-Labs/jose-service): this project uses Pimple to provide only one service to rule them all.
 * [Jose Bundle](https://github.com/Spomky-Labs/JoseBundle): a Symfony 2.7+ bundle that provides easy to use services

 Finally, this library and all these projects are still in active development.
-Do not hesitate to send us your feedbacks!
+Do not hesitate to send us your feedback!

 # Status of implementations